Layoffs on the Rise: 6 Ways to Make Them Easier on Everyone

 You’ll likely want to engage and support them more than before layoffs.
 Some ways:

-- Talk regularly about how the company is helping — and will continue to — those laid off.
-When possible, let them know when their former colleagues landed in new jobs or have landed on their feet differently, perhaps schooling or retirement.
+- Talk regularly about how the company is helping — and will continue to help — those laid off.
+When possible, let them know when their former colleagues landed new jobs or have landed on their feet differently, perhaps schooling or retirement.

-- Give employees space and time in meetings to talk about how they’re coping with the bad news and departure of friends.
+- Give employees space and time in meetings to talk about how they’re coping with the bad news and the departure of friends.

 - Remind your remaining employees about resources, such as Employee Assistance Programs and Employee Resource Groups where they can share and process their experiences.